-Moore's Law - The number of transistors on integrated circuit chips (1971-2016)
+Moore's Law: The number of transistors on microchips doubles every two years Our World

 Moore's law describes the empirical regularity that the number of transistors on integrated circuits doubles approximately every two years.
-This advancement is important as other aspects of technological progress - such as processing speed or the price of electronic products - are strongly linked to Moore's law.
+This advancement is important for other aspects of technological progress in computing - such as processing speed or the price of computers.